foglienimatteo/Raytracing/Language Documentation.md

 </br>

-When generating an animation, you need to specify:
+When generating an animation, you must specify BEFORE the renderer command:

 - ```--function```: name of the function that will be used to render the animation, must have been defined in "src/YOUR_FUNCTIONS.jl" file;
 - ```--vec_variables```: vector of variable names that will change from frame to frame (those that give frame per frame the new position of the object(s), must be the same name as in the YOUR_FUNCTIONS.jl file), must be declared as:  ```--vec_variables= "[name1, name2, ...]"```;